-Problems with people not turning up for appointments and canceling at short notice has forced us to introduce this measure.
-We ask for these details to encourage customers to let us know in advance if they don’t want to attend their appointment so that appointment time is not lost and we can offer appointments to other customers.
+Problems with people not turning up for appointments and cancelling at short notice has forced us to introduce this measure.
+We ask for these details to encourage you to let us know in advance if you don’t want to attend your appointment so that appointment time is not lost and we can offer appointments to other customers.
 The cancellation fee is only applied if you do not attend your appointment or cancel without giving us the required notice which will be explained when you book an appointment.

 Can you tell me on the phone what vaccines or anti-malarial tablets I need?

-The advice that we give travelers varies enormously depending on several factors relating to their trip and sometimes, their medical history.
+The advice that we give travellers varies enormously depending on several factors relating to your trip medical history.
 It is therefore not possible to tell you on the phone what you need for your trip.
 Our nurses do not carry out phone consultations.